 We often receive requests to quote the refinishing of oak kitchen cabinets to a solid pigmented finish such as white, off-white or mid tone colour.

 Spray painting finished oak cabinet doors to white or lighter colours in general can be a real challenge.
 The presentation of the grain is always an issue.
-We find that customers can sometimes not be happy with the results so we do not provide refinishing of oak cabinet doors as a commercial service.
+We find that customers can sometimes not be happy with the results so we put together this blog entry to detail what to expect when spray painting oak cabinet doors.

 Oak is a very porous type of wood – the gain has deep crevices that cannot be penetrated by the light spray finished created by spray painting equipment – what happens is that spray usually dries prior to seeping down into the gain.
 On finishes done in white, lighter and mid tone colours the grain can appear darker and pimple like after the spray finish is applied.
 When the boards are painted darker colours (darker browns and grays) the effect is not so dramatic.